GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 3 rounds

 **Effect**: You hold this spell for its duration, during which you may use your reaction in response to an object or creature moving (before knowing what direction it plans to move in) to designate a new direction for it to move.
-If it is not phsyically possible for it to move in that direction with its chosen mode of movement, the movement is treated as knockback movement.
+If it is not physically possible for it to move in that direction with its chosen mode of movement, the movement is treated as knockback movement.

 **At Higher Tiers**: Each tier beyond minimum increases the range by 1 yard and duration by 1 round.